-The GE2 Bridge port is not supported on access points with a single Ethernet port.
-(AP305C and AP302W) or on AP3900 series access points.
+The ETH1/GE2 Bridge port is not supported on access points with a single Ethernet port.

 You can configure Transparent Bridge for all APs in a device group and you can override settings for one or more individual APs from the AP Advance Settings > Override dialog.